AirPlay 2 for Roku could bring Apple's streaming service to the set-top box

 Unfortunately, however, neither Roku or Apple has confirmed the existence of the partnership, as likely and as imminent as it may be.

-We'll reach out to the companies to see what we can learn, but they'll likely try to save the announcement for a later date.
+We'll reach out to the companies to see what we can learn, but they'll likely try to save the announcement for a later date... like this Apple event in Cupertino on March 25 that was just announced.

 - Speaking of, here's every Samsung 2019 TV coming this year